bgenest/wordy/README.md

 App created with a React frontend, and a Ruby on Rails backend.

-Developed in Chrome Desktop, mobile support to come.
+Developed on Desktop, mobile support to come.

 Ruby version 2.7.3